Dune (novel): Adaptations

-Dune has been considered as an "unfilmable" and "uncontainable" work to adapt from novel to film or other visual medium.
+Dune has been considered an "unfilmable" and "uncontainable" work to adapt from novel to film or other visual medium.
 Described by Wired, "It has four appendices and a glossary of its own gibberish, and its action takes place on two planets, one of which is a desert overrun by worms the size of airport runways.
 Lots of important people die or try to kill each other, and they're all tethered to about eight entangled subplots."
 There have been several attempts to achieve this difficult conversion with various degrees of success.

 Early stalled attempts

 In 1971, the production company Apjac International (APJ) (headed by Arthur P. Jacobs) optioned the rights to film Dune.
 As Jacobs was busy with other projects, such as the sequel to Planet of the Apes, Dune was delayed for another year.
 Jacobs' first choice for director was David Lean, but he turned down the offer.
 Charles Jarrott was also considered to direct.
 Work was also under way on a script while the hunt for a director continued.
 Initially, the first treatment had been handled by Robert Greenhut, the producer who had lobbied Jacobs to make the movie in the first place, but subsequently Rospo Pallenberg was approached to write the script, with shooting scheduled to begin in 1974.
 However, Jacobs died in 1973.

 In December 1974, a French consortium led by Jean-Paul Gibon purchased the film rights from APJ, with Alejandro Jodorowsky set to direct.
-In 1975, Jodorowsky planned to film the story as a 10-hour feature, set to star his own son Brontis Jodorowsky in the lead role of Paul Atreides, Salvador Dalí as Shaddam IV, Padishah Emperor, Amanda Lear as Princess Irulan, Orson Welles as Baron Vladimir Harkonnen, Gloria Swanson as Reverend Mother Gaius Helen Mohiam, David Carradine as Duke Leto Atreides, Geraldine Chaplin as Lady Jessica, Alain Delon as Duncan Idaho, Hervé Villechaize as Gurney Halleck, Udo Kier as Piter De Vries, and Mick Jagger as Feyd-Rautha.
+In 1975, Jodorowsky planned to film the story as a 3-hour feature, set to star his own son Brontis Jodorowsky in the lead role of Paul Atreides, Salvador Dalí as Shaddam IV, Padishah Emperor, Amanda Lear as Princess Irulan, Orson Welles as Baron Vladimir Harkonnen, Gloria Swanson as Reverend Mother Gaius Helen Mohiam, David Carradine as Duke Leto Atreides, Geraldine Chaplin as Lady Jessica, Alain Delon as Duncan Idaho, Hervé Villechaize as Gurney Halleck, Udo Kier as Piter De Vries, and Mick Jagger as Feyd-Rautha.
 It was at first proposed to score the film with original music by Karlheinz Stockhausen, Henry Cow, and Magma; later on, the soundtrack was to be provided by Pink Floyd.
 Jodorowsky set up a pre-production unit in Paris consisting of Chris Foss, a British artist who designed covers for science fiction periodicals, Jean Giraud (Moebius), a French illustrator who created and also wrote and drew for Metal Hurlant magazine, and H. R. Giger.
 Moebius began designing creatures and characters for the film, while Foss was brought in to design the film's space ships and hardware.
 Giger began designing the Harkonnen Castle based on Moebius's storyboards.
 Dan O'Bannon was to head the special effects department.